333 Postal Service Responsibilities

 333.3 Accommodations That May Affect the Competitive Nature or Validity of the Selection Process

-The Director, National Human Resources, must review and approve a proposed accommodation that may affect the competitive nature or the validity of the selection process.
-This includes any deviation from standardized testing procedures prescribed in the examination DFC.
+The director, Organizational Effectiveness, or designee, must review and approve a proposed accommodation that may affect the competitive nature or the validity of the selection process.
+This includes any deviation from standardized testing procedures prescribed in the test administration instructions.

-In circumstances where there is a question about whether providing a proposed accommodation would interfere with the valid assessment of the applicant, the examiner or district Human Resources staff member must consult the Director, National Human Resources.
+In circumstances when there is a question about whether providing a proposed accommodation would interfere with validly assessing the applicant, the examiner or Human Resources staff member must consult the director of Organizational Effectiveness.
 Supporting documentation must describe the specific accommodation requested and be sufficient to establish the following: